ndrwk/vacuumbot/README.md

 # vacuumbot
-The Telegram bot for miio vacuums.
+The Telegram bot for miio-compatible vacuums.